 - Keep your wallet, military ID or purse secure.
 Never leave them in the car.
 Keep your wallet or purse in a locked drawer or other safe place at work.

 - Destroy certain identifying information.
 Delete personal information from computers, cell phones and other devices when you get rid of them.
 Check the owner’s manual or contact your service provider to find out how.
 Also, shred receipts, credit card offers, bank statements, military records and other identifying documents before discarding them.

-If you do fall victim to identity theft, call your local police and take these steps suggested by the Federal Trade Commission.
-Also, visit the commission’s identity theft site for more information.
+If you do fall victim to identity theft, call your local police and take steps suggested by the Federal Trade Commission.
+Visit the commission’s identity theft site for more information.
 Tip: Alert your commanding officer to avoid potential hassles down the road.
 Consider contacting your legal assistance office or your Family Center to contact a personal financial counselor who may be able to help you.

 Tips to avoid disaster and other scams

 You’re most likely to get scammed when you’re most vulnerable or least expecting it.
 Scammers know this.
 That’s why some of the most common rip-offs involve: home repair and other frauds after a natural disaster, foreclosure rescue scams, pension and charity scams.
 Learn how to protect yourself from: